-Wrap wrenches with vinyl bility of a dropped wrench
+Wrap wrenches with vinyl tape to reduce the possibility of a dropped wrench

 'shorting out' a battery, which could result in an explosion.

 The electrolyte in a battery is an acid solution which can cause severe burns to the skin and eyes.
 Treat all electrolyte spills to the body and eyes with extended flushing with clear water.
 Contact a physician immediately.